IPEM/MC-AR/Unity/README.md

 ## 0. Introduction
 This folder contains a Unity project to create, build, and display an interactive violinist and simple user interface to start, stop, and fast-forward animations playback in the Hololens 2.
 All files are included except the .fbx model and sound files as they are larger than the 25MB Github upload limit.
-One can download the .unitypackage with all files from CodeOcean (https://codeocean.com/capsule/1868603/tree).
+One can download the .unitypackage with all files from GitHub (https://github.com/IPEM/MC-AR/blob/main/Unity/Packages/CONBOTS_3D_male_24102023.unitypackage).

 ## 1. Unity Version
 Unity version: 2021.3.16f